dabit3/appsync-react-native-with-user-authorization/README.md

 }
 ```

-8. Update the ListCities request mapping template to the following:
+8. Update the "ListCities" request mapping template to the following:

 ```js
 {